 Model Choice or Assumption Rationale Patients stop receiving aducanumab once they enter the severe AD health state.
 During conversations with experts, we heard that active treatments, particularly IV-administered treatments, often stop once an individual has reached severe AD.
+We relaxed this assumption in a separate scenario analysis.
 Aducanumab reduces disease progressions from the MCI and mild AD health states.
 Currently available efficacy evidence for aducanumab is within the MCI due to AD and mild AD health states.
 Evidence is insufficient and uncertain.
 The uncertainty in these estimates was extensively tested through sensitivity and scenario analyses.
 Aducanumab does not reduce or increase the rate of disease progression from the moderate AD health state.
 Stakeholders suggested there is likely no effect with aducanumab at reducing disease progression once a patient has reached moderate AD.
 For transitions out of moderate AD, we assumed a hazard ratio of 1.0.
-Thus, we assumed there was no benefit of reducing disease progression (i.e., hazard ratio not less than 1), but we also assumed no slope worsening or catch-up period in moderate AD (i.e., hazard ratio greater than 1) given patients would remain on treatment.
+Thus, we assumed there was no benefit of reducing disease progression (i.e., hazard ratio not less than 1), but we also assumed no slope worsening or catch-up period in moderate AD (i.e., hazard ratio greater than 1) given that patients would remain on treatment.
 In this way, a hazard ratio equivalent to 1 suggests that any benefit assigned at slowing earlier transitions would not be diminished by way of faster subsequent transition (i.e., moderate to severe).
 Aducanumab is 50% less effective on transitions out of mild AD than it is on transitions out of MCI due to AD.
-There is very limited evidence on the effectiveness of aducanumab on the mild AD-to-moderate AD transition given the clinical characteristics and early disease stages of the trial participants.
+There is very limited evidence on the effectiveness of aducanumab on the mild AD to moderate AD transition given the clinical characteristics and early disease stages of the trial participants.
 We believe the effectiveness in the mild AD health state must be somewhere between the effectiveness for the MCI health state and the absence of a reduction in disease progression assumed in the moderate AD health state.
 We thus assumed the effectiveness in the mild AD health state is the midpoint of those numbers - half of the effectiveness in the MCI health state.
 This assumption was extensively tested through sensitivity analyses.
-Aducanumab's effect on health state transitions will The preference is for evidence on health state equate to its relative effect on changes in CDR-SB transitions.
-If that evidence was not available, the available. אכיאט is one of the most commonly used metrics to assess the severity of AD.
-Aducanumab's effect on health state transitions will equate to its relative effect on changes in CDR-SB assumption was extensively tested through sensitivity analyses.
-The preference is for evidence on health state transitions.
-If that evidence was not available, the
+Aducanumab's effect on health state transitions will equate to its relative effect on changes in CDR-SB where evidence on health state transitions is not available.
+AD: Alzheimer's disease CDR-SB: Clinical Dementia Rating The preference was for evidence on health state transitions.
+When that evidence was not available, the CDR-SB, as one of the most commonly used metrics to assess the severity of AD, was a proxy.